WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 Common words are known for their standard definitions that are regularly used, and are familiar with most people.
 Use existing words in the most widely used meaning.

-Don't create new words for an existing word.
-For example, don't use *data unearthing* or *data excavating* as an alternative for data mining.
-Similarly, don't employ a totally different meaning to an existing, common word.
-For example, don't use *dictation* to mean command.

 Don't create new ways to describe an existing word.
-**Example**
+**Examples**
+[warning] Not Recommended: Don't use *data unearthing* or *data excavating* as an alternative for data mining.  [/warning]

 [warning] Not Recommended: The *Gutenberger* blocks are feature-packed. [/warning]
 [tip] Recommended: The blocks in Gutenberg are feature-packed. [/tip]

+Similarly, don't employ a totally different meaning to an existing, common word.
+For example, don't use *dictation* to mean command.

 ## Additional resources